-The pond dipping platform create a valuable educational resource for local schools and community groups to assess what is thriving under and on the surface of the water.
+The pond dipping platforms form a valuable educational resource for local schools and community groups to assess what is thriving under and on the surface of the water.

-Figure 27 - Pond Dipping Platform
+Figure 26 - Pond Dipping Platform

-It was recognised that the main pond contained both goldfish and koi carp that had been deposited there by members of the public over a number of years.
+The main pond however now contains both goldfish and koi carp that have been deposited there by members of the public over a number of years.
 These are having a damaging effect on the native wildlife in the pond and are also attracting local people to fish in the pond despite signs advising about "No Fishing".
+Options are now being considered to drain the pond and humanely remove the fish and relocate them to ornamental pond using a local contractor.